-If you’re dead serious about getting offered a job at Google, practicing mock interviews with professionals who can give you the right feedback you need should definitely be part of your prep plan.
+If you’re dead serious about getting offered a job at Google, practicing mock interviews with professionals who can give you the right feedback should be part of your prep plan.

 Mock interviews are a great way to understand the areas where you’re lacking and the steps you should take in order to improve.
 Remember, Google doesn’t hire you for your ability to solve problems alone.
 The way you go about your approach, your soft skills, and the attitude you display play an equally impactful role in influencing the outcome of your interview.

-If you want to practice mock interviews with hiring managers and technical leads from Google, enrol today for Interview Kickstart’s Masterclass.
+If you want to practice mock interviews with hiring managers and technical leads from Google, enroll today for Interview Kickstart’s Masterclass.

 Behavioral interviews are an immensely important part of the hiring process at Google.
-Regardless of whether you’re a fresher or an experienced developer (applying to managerial positions at Google including IC, EM, Director of Engineering), your performance in the behavioral interview holds massive weight.
+Regardless of whether you’re a fresher or an experienced developer (applying to managerial positions at Google including IC, EM, Director of Engineering), your performance in the behavioral interview is crucial.

 Prepare succinct responses to questions around your experience, more specifically around challenges presented by past projects, critical learnings, and the nuances of working as a team.

-Remember that hiring managers also seek to understand how you’d respond to certain situations in a workplace setup, your view of an ideal workplace environment, your attitude towards inclusion and diversity, etcetera.
+Remember that hiring managers also seek to understand how you’d respond to certain situations in a workplace setup, your view of an ideal workplace environment, your attitude towards inclusion and diversity, etc.

 Choosing the right resource is an important aspect that most candidates ignore.
 Cracking interviews at FAANG companies requires a specific set of skills that you must work to build.
-By enrolling for an intensive tech interview course, you can very well fancy your chances of pulling through.
+By enrolling for an intensive tech interview course, you can boost your chances of making it through the challenging process.

 Optimizing your Linkedin profile is key to getting noticed by recruiters.
 Ideally, distributing keywords that succinctly spell out your experience and skills is a must if you want your profile to get detected by Linkedin’s bullion search algorithms.